whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

         return 0;
     }
     ```
-* fscanf 中的 %2hhx 是一种不多见的用法，hhx 表示后面的指针 &_ipv6[x] 指向一个 unsigned char *，2 表示从文件中读取的长度，这个是常用的；
+* %2hhx in fscanf is a rare usage. hhx means that the pointer behind &_ipv6[x] points to an unsigned char *.
+2 represents the length read from the file.
-* 关于 fscanf 中的 hh 和 h 的用法，可以查看在线手册 man fscanf 了解更多的内容；
+* For the usage of hh and h in fscanf, you can check the online manual.
+Learn more with the command ''man fscanf'';
-* ipv6 地址一共 128 位，16 位一组，一共 8 组，但是这里为什么不一次从文件中读入 4 个字符(16 位)，读 8 次，而要一次读入 2 个字符读 16 次呢？
+* The ipv6 address has a total of 128 bits.
+16 bits as a group, a total of 8 groups.
+But here why not read 4 characters (16 bits) from the file at a time, 8 times, and 2 characters at a time and read 16 times?
-    - 这个要去看 inet_ntop 的参数，我们先使用命令 man inet_ntop 看一下 inet_ntop 的在线手册
+    - Let's look at the parameters of inet_ntop.
+Use the command 'man inet_ntop' to take a look at the online manual for inet_ntop.
         ```
         const char *inet_ntop(int af, const void *src, char *dst, socklen_t size);
         ```
-    - 当第 1 个参数 af = AF_INET6 时，对于第 2 个参数，还有说明：
+    - When the first parameter af = AF_INET6, there is a detailed description for the second parameter:
         ```
         AF_INET6
             src  points  to  a struct in6_addr (in network byte order) which is converted to a representation of this address in the most appropriate IPv6 network address format for this address.
 The  buffer  dst must be at least INET6_ADDRSTRLEN bytes long.
         ```
-    - 很显然，需要第 2 个参数指向一个 struct in6_addr，这个结构在 netinet/in.h 中定义：
+    - Obviously, the second parameter is required to point to a struct in6_addr.
+This structure is defined in netinet/in.h:
         ```
         /* IPv6 address */
         struct in6_addr